- 필수 기능

 To track or monitor your volume of ingested and indexed data, see the Usage Metrics documentation.

-After spans have been ingested, some are kept for 15 days according to the retention filters that have been set on your account.
+After spans have been ingested, some are kept for 15 days according to the retention filters that are set up on your account:

 Error Default